super7ramp/croiseur/README.md

 **Crosswords** is an application for generating and solving crossword problems.
 It embeds a number of dictionaries and a decent solver.
-It is designed to be extensible: Dictionaries, solvers and even user interfaces can be added as plugins.
+It is designed to be extensible: Dictionaries, solvers and even user interfaces can be added as _plugins_.

 TODO insert image

 ### Tutorials

+* TODO: Generate a grid using the graphical interface
-* TODO: Generate a grid
+* TODO: Generate a grid using the command-line interface

 ### How-To Guides